MMUF Program Mission Statement

 strong academic promise

-status as U.S. citizens or permanent residents.
+status as a U.S. citizen or a permanent resident.

 The MMUF program has identified 22 fields of study most underrepresented by minorities in the academy.
 Interdisciplinary areas of study may be eligible if they have one or more Mellon fields at their core.